|

 That is my story of how the 90th

 div. was on the beach on D-DAY.
+Looking at the morning reports

 that Norm Richards sent me we landed in the vicinity of la Dunes,Varreville

+fr.
 Landed on Utah Beach June the

-6th under enemy artillery fire.
+6th under enemy artillery fire.no casualties

 Moral good